biolink/kgx/README.md

 ```

 which should initialize and test the docker container, then turn it off.

-After running this, you may restart the container  with the command:
+After running this, you may restart the local test neo4j container with the command:

 ```
 make start_docker
 ```

-and stop it with:
+It will be running as the docker container named "kgx_neo_test" and visible on http://localhost:7474 (queries also going to bolt://localhost:7687).
+Note that you may override the container name by settng the make command line parameter **CONTAINER_NAME**.

+The container may be stopped with:

 ```
 make stop_docker
 ```

+Or directly with with the _docker stop_ command (if you provided the **CONTAINER_NAME** when starting, then you need to
+supply it again).

+Note that either way, the container is deleted (due ot the use of the docker ```--rm``` flag during start up).